10 Sriracha alternatives ranked from worst to best

 yellowbird blue agave sriracha in front of other bottles

-Yellowbird Blue Agave Sriracha stands out by utilizing blue agave as a sweetener, deviating from the conventional use of sugar or corn syrup.
+Yellowbird Blue Agave Sriracha stands out for its use of blue agave as a sweetener, instead of the more common sugar or corn syrup.
+This gives it a unique flavor profile that is different from traditional Sriracha sauces.

 2. Yellowbird Jalapeño Condiment hot sauce